mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/17/day-271/">October 17, 2017</a></small></div>
-<p><strong>Senators have agreed "in principle" to a bipartisan deal to fund subsidies for health insurers</strong> and stabilize insurance markets under the Affordable Care Act.
+<p><strong>Senators have agreed "in principle" to a bipartisan deal to fund subsidies for health insurers</strong> and stabilize insurance markets under the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>.
 Trump had threatened to <a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/#1-trump-will-cut-off-essential-subsi">cut off the payments</a> which lower out-of-pocket costs for low-income consumers.
 The deal will fund subsidies for two years, providing short-term certainty to insurers. (<a href="https://www.nytimes.com/2017/10/17/us/politics/alexander-murray-deal-obamacare-subsidies.html">New York Times</a> / <a href="http://abcnews.go.com/Politics/senators-reach-deal-continue-obamacare-insurance-subsidy-payments/story?id=50539387">ABC News</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/16/day-270/">October 16, 2017</a></small></div>
 <p><strong>Eighteen states sued the Trump administration to stop him from <a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/#1-trump-will-cut-off-essential-subsi">scrapping subsidies to insurers</a></strong> that help millions of low-income people pay medical expenses.
-Trump said he would dismantle the Affordable Care Act "step by step," which prompted Adam Schiff to tweet that "Trump is the worst President in modern history," accusing him of "deliberately undermining people’s health care out of spite."
+Trump said he would dismantle the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> "step by step," which prompted Adam Schiff to tweet that "Trump is the worst President in modern history," accusing him of "deliberately undermining people’s health care out of spite."
 The 18 states and District of Columbia are asking the court to force Trump to make the next payment, but legal experts say they face an uphill battle in court. (<a href="https://www.reuters.com/article/us-usa-healthcare/u-s-states-sue-to-block-trump-obamacare-subsidies-cut-idUSKBN1CI0E4">Reuters</a> / <a href="http://thehill.com/homenews/house/355279-dem-hits-trump-on-obamacare-worst-president-in-modern-history">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/">October 13, 2017</a></small></div>
-<p><strong>Trump will cut off essential subsidy payments to Affordable Care Act insurers</strong>.
+<p><strong>Trump will cut off essential subsidy payments to <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> insurers</strong>.
 The subsidies are used to pay out-of-pocket costs for low-income people and represent an estimated $7 billion this year.
 A White House statement directed Congress to "repeal and replace the disastrous Obamacare law and provide real relief to the American people" because "the government cannot lawfully make the cost-sharing reduction payments."
 Trump said the ACA was "imploding" and called it a "broken mess" in a pair of tweets.
 Chuck Schumer and Nancy Pelosi responded, saying Trump had “apparently decided to punish the American people for his inability to improve our health care system.”
 Nearly 6 million enrollees qualify for the cost-sharing payments this year. (<a href="http://www.politico.com/story/2017/10/12/trump-obamacare-subsidy-243736">Politico</a> / <a href="https://www.nytimes.com/2017/10/12/us/politics/trump-obamacare-executive-order-health-insurance.html">New York Times</a> / <a href="http://www.cnn.com/2017/10/12/politics/obamacare-subsidies/index.html">CNN</a>)</p>